nuriel77/iri-playbook/docs/appendix.rst

 ================================

 There are amazing tutorials out there explaining how to achieve this.
 What is important to realize is that you can either create your own "self-signed" certificates (you become the Certificate Authority which isn't recognized by anyone else), or use valid certificate authorities.

+Since a while the IRI Playbook uses own generated self-signed certificate by default.
+You can replace the certificate and key with your own certificate+key.
+This can be done here ``/etc/nginx/conf.d/ssl.cfg`` (this file is included in most configurations).

 `Let's Encrypt <https://letsencrypt.org/getting-started/>`_ is a free service which allows you to create a certificate per domain name.
 Other solution would be to purchase a certificates.